bitwarden/contributing-docs/docs/contributing/dependencies/index.md

 }
 ```

-For repositories maintained by a single team, there is no need to use `packageRules` to assign
+For repositories maintained by a single team there is no need to use `packageRules` to assign
 ownership.
 Instead ensure appropriate code owners are set up.

 [dc]: https://github.com/bitwarden/directory-connector